raylutz/audit-engine-docsite/docs/user-guide/glossary.md

     * Cooperate with workers of all the other districts in the state in the design of ballots.
 In this way, a common configuration can be used by AuditEngine to recognize the County and Election on each ballot.

-    * Within the AuditEngine frontend app, Create the Election and create two audits for that district.
+    * Within the AuditEngine browser app, Create the Election and create two audits for that district.
-        * One audit uses [LAT](#logic-and-accuracy-test-lat) data (the "LAT Audit"), which will allow the full configuration and testing of AuditEngine, for this election, and
+        * One audit uses [LAT](#logic-and-accuracy-test-lat) data (the "LAT Audit"), which will allow the full configuration and testing of AuditEngine, for this election (this assumes full ballot images and ballot-level CVR is available), and
         * the other is for the "live" election data.

     * For the "LAT Audit":